himanshu1295/MySQL_Database_Project/README.md

 );

-4. The code to create the Customers table is as follows :
+4. The code to populate the Customers table is as follows :

 INSERT INTO Customers(CustomerID, FullName, PhoneNumber) VALUES